geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-edr.md

 ### QGIS

-[QGIS](https://qgis.org/) supports QGIS supports OGC API EDR via the [EDR plugin](https://plugins.qgis.org/plugins/edr_plugin/).
-You can install the plugin directly from the QGIS Plugin Hub, by going to `Plugins->Manage Install Plugins` on the top level menu.
+[QGIS](https://qgis.org/) supports OGC API - EDR via the [EDR plugin](https://plugins.qgis.org/plugins/edr_plugin/).
+You can install the plugin directly from the QGIS Plugin Hub, by going to `Plugins->Manage and Install Plugins` on the top level menu.

 ![](../assets/images/edr-plugin1.png){ width=100% }